AdobeDocs/campaign-web.pt-BR/help/v8/email/dark-mode.md

 <!--
 >[!WARNING]
 >
 >Not all email clients support dark mode.
 Moreover, some email clients only apply their own default dark mode for all emails that are received.
-In both cases, the custom settings that you defined in the Email Designer cannot be rendered.-->
+In both cases, the custom settings that you defined in the Email Designer cannot be rendered.
+-->

 Para utilizar o estilo de modo escuro personalizado do Designer de email, o Journey Optimizer usa o <!-- `@media (prefers-color-scheme: dark)` method--> Consulta CSS `@media (prefers-color-scheme: dark)`, que detecta se o cliente de email do usuário está definido para o modo escuro e aplica o design de tema escuro definido no seu email.